Jeangowhy/opendocs/OnJava8.md

 pre-defined Comparator s—here we use one that reverses the “natural order.”

 ### ☘ Removing Elements
-• distinct( ) : In Randoms. java , distinct( ) removed duplicates from the
+• distinct( ) : In Randoms.java , distinct( ) removed duplicates from the
 stream.
 Using distinct( ) is far less work than creating a Set to eliminate duplicates.
 • filter( Predicate) : The filteroperationkeeps onlythe elements thatproduce